Looking for a foodie break in England? This this pick of the best restaurants in the Lake District is for you.

 Hotel prices: Rooms from £120 per night.

-When it comes to Michelin starred restaurants, you’re spoiled for choice in the Lake District.
+When it comes to Michelin starred restaurants in the Lake District, you really are spoiled for choice.
 At The Forest Side, head chef Kevin Tickle truly brings the flavours of the landscapes outside, to the plates in his restaurant.
 In fact, 90% of the ingredients are sourced within 10 miles of the restaurant, and a huge chunk of those are grown right on the doorstop in The Forest Side’s adjoining gardens.

 We enjoyed a 10-course tasting menu with wine pairings, which is perfect for a special treat.
 Stand out dishes included the North Atlantic cod, which came with an oyster emulsion, peas, a punchy dill oil and a slither of lardon.
 I also loved the gooseberry dessert which features slow cooked fruits, an espuma, crumble and wild herbs.
 The food is creative, beautifully presented, and totally worthy of its Michelin status.
 You can read a full review of our experience here.